Discover DBCC CheckIdent: Top 5 Usage

 DBCC CHECKIDENT (TableName, RESEED, NewReseedValue)

-In the above command, we need to specify a new reseed value in .
+In the above command, we need to specify a new reseed value.

 Suppose we have a few records in our table.
-After executing the above command, the identity value of the first row will start from and the identity value for the last row will be NewReseedValue+ no. of row.
+After executing the above command, the identity value of the first row will start from, and the identity value for the last row will be NewReseedValue+ the row number.

 Permissions Required to Run DBCC CHECKIDENT